coursedog/Bidirectional-automation/README.md

 - Node.js not found: install Node 18+ and restart your terminal
 - Playwright browsers missing: run `npx playwright install`
 - Auth errors: verify credentials (in creds.json not present in GitHub files) and school registration in staging
+- Merge settings check failures:
+  - "Real-time merges are not enabled": Enable real-time merges in Integration Settings
+  - "Should Coursedog send updates to the SIS? is disabled": Enable this setting in Merge Settings for the appropriate entity type
+- Sign-in errors:
+  - "Email not found": Verify email address or register the user to the school
+  - "Password is incorrect": Check credentials and try again
 - Browser issues: close other browsers; check AV/permissions; ensure resources such as RAM and CPU are available
 - No sections/courses: tool exits gracefully; ensure data and merges are available
 - Conflict modals: tool captures and handles them; check `{action}-conflictModal.png`